Mamianqun: Etymology

 In some 19th century French publications, the were sometimes described as deux jupes plissés.
-The name Paired apron has sometimes been used in English literature to refer to the due to its construction of using two overlapping panels of fabric tied to a single waistband forming a single wrap skirt which is tied around the waist, like an apron.
-The term Paired apron was coined by John Vollmer in the second half of the 20th century and can be found as early as the 1980s.
+The name "paired apron" has sometimes been used in English literature to refer to the due to its construction of using two overlapping panels of fabric tied to a single waistband forming a single wrap skirt which is tied around the waist, like an apron.
+The term "paired apron" was coined by John Vollmer in the second half of the 20th century and can be found as recently as the 1980s.

 Cultural significance and functionality

 The represents an important aesthetic and cultural concept in the life history of Chinese women as it is representative of the Zen aesthetic concept of "despising structure, emphasizing decoration, implicitly natural, and releasing the body"; this concept differs from the Western concept of emphasizing the structure and draping of the human body.
 These skirts were only worn by Chinese women and were not worn by the Manchu women of the ruling class during the Qing dynasty.

-In the Qing dynasty, the were also decorated with auspicious ornaments and patterns; these auspicious ornaments and pattern reflected the appropriate situational context and the social occasions in which its wearer partook; the colours and ornaments used in the also had to be appropriate for the occasion and sometimes even reflected the interpersonal relationship between people during an important event, such as a wedding, and/or the social hierarchy between women in a household; e.g. a principal wife of the head of a household would wear a red skirt decorated with a Chinese dragon while a secondary wife was not allowed to wear red and had to wear green instead as red colour was an exclusive right for the first wife according to the legal code of the Qing dynasty.
+In the Qing dynasty, the were also decorated with auspicious ornaments and patterns; these auspicious ornaments and pattern reflected the appropriate situational context and the social occasions in which its wearer partook; the colours and ornaments used in the also had to be appropriate for the occasion and sometimes even reflected the interpersonal relationship between people during an important event, such as a wedding, and/or the social hierarchy between women in a household; e.g. a principal wife of the head of a household would wear a red skirt decorated with a Chinese dragon while a secondary wife was not allowed to wear red and had to wear green instead, as red was an exclusive right for the first wife according to the legal code of the Qing dynasty.

 Due to the unique overlapping construction of the skirt, there were openings at the front and back of the skirt which facilitated horse-riding; this characteristic would also allow for greater freedom of movement when walking, which was necessary for Chinese women who had bound feet who were walking with small and shuffling steps; the need for this kind of functional skirt when walking did not arise until the Song dynasty when foot binding became popular.
-The pleats of pleats in Chinese skirts and its association to foot biding practice also appeared in European literature, such as in Intimate China: The Chinese as I Have Seen Them of 1899 by Mrs. Archibald Little:
+The pleats of pleats in Chinese skirts and its association to foot binding practice also appeared in European literature, such as in Intimate China: The Chinese as I Have Seen Them of 1899 by Mrs. Archibald Little:

 "Their skirts [referring to the skirts of Chinese ladies] are very prettily made, in succession of tiny pleats longitudinally down the skirt, and only loosely fastened together over the hip, so as to feather round the feet when they move in the balancing way that Chinese poets liken to waving of the willow".